Will Smith Gives Sweet Shout Out to Venus and Serena Williams After 2022 SAG Awards Win - E! Online

 The 53-year-old star won a SAG Award for Outstanding Performance by a Male Actor in a Leading Role in a Motion Picture during the 2022 ceremony on Sunday, Feb.
 27. Will, who played Richard Williams—the father and tennis coach of Venus and Serena Williams—in King Richard, beat out fellow nominees Benedict Cumberbatch, Javier Bardem, Andrew Garfield and Denzel Washington for the prestigious honor.

 The Williams family were in attendance at the star-studded event and Will made sure to give them a shout-out during his acceptance speech.
-After taking the stage, the actor shared to the crowd, "That may have been one of the greatest moments of my career just now because my name was called for King Richard sitting next to Venus Williams and her sister."
+After taking the stage, the actor shared with the crowd, "That may have been one of the greatest moments of my career just now because my name was called for King Richard sitting next to Venus Williams and her sister."

-Will went on to call Richard a "dreamer like no one you've ever known" before thanking his castmates Aunjanue Ellis, Saniyya Sidney and Demi Singleton for helping bring the family's inspiring story to life on the silver screen.
+Will went on to call Richard a "dreamer like no one you've ever known" before thanking his castmates Aunjanue Ellis, Saniyya Sidney and Demi Singleton for helping bring the family's inspiring story to the silver screen.

 "You guys are actors, so you know how sometimes your onscreen characters kind of bleed into real life," he said.
 "To walk you around this room tonight, to parent you on this film, to deliver you into this business has been one of the greatest pleasures of my life. "

 The win is Will's first SAG Award.
-He was also nominated for Outstanding Performance by a Cast in a Motion Picture on Sunday, but lost the prize to the cast of CODA.
+He was also nominated for Outstanding Performance by a Cast in a Motion Picture on Sunday, but lost the prize to the stars of CODA.

 When he first received the SAG Award nomination for his portrayal of the Williams patriarch in the biopic, Will told E!
 News in a statement, "I am humbled and honored that the Williams family trusted me with their story and that my fellow actors have given our film such a warm reception."